EUFAR/emc-eufar/README.md

 # emc-eufar

 A detailed changelog can be found in the Documentation directory.
-Stand-alone versions for Windows and Linux can be found in the Stand-alone versions directory.
+Stand-alone versions for Windows and Linux can be found in the Release directory.
-Current version: 1.0.2
+Current version: 1.0.4

 Overview